juandavidzuluaga/doc-otobo-admin/content/ticket-settings/service-level-agreements.rst

       First response time will not trigger for an email ticket or telephone ticket created by an agent.

+Notify by
+    Notify before time limit is reached (in percent).

 Escalation - update time (minutes)
    The maximum amount of working time allowed between the agent contacts with the customer.

+Notify by
+    Notify before time limit is reached (in percent).

 Escalation - solution time (minutes)
    The maximum amount of working time allowed until the ticket is marked as solved.